Rutmank/Stopwatch/README.md

-# This is a stopwatch implementation
+This is an implementation of the simplest stopwatch that stops only after the program is closed.